Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: INTRODUCTION

-The remainder of this paper is organized as follows.
-The terminology and notation of the proposed spatial graph representation are discussed in detail in Sec.~\ref{SpatialGraphs}.
+The remainder of this article is organized as follows.
+The terminology and notation of the proposed spatial graph representation are introduced in Sec.~\ref{SpatialGraphs}.
 Section~\ref{Yamada} describes the characteristics of Yamada polynomials and how they are evaluated for an individual SGD.
+In summary, Secs.~\ref{SpatialGraphs} and~\ref{Yamada} below provide a detailed discussion introducing readers to the mathematical theory of spatial graphs, Yamada polynomial invariants, and graph relations through a few illustrative examples.
 Section~\ref{Framework} demonstrates the proposed six-step design framework that utilizes spatial graphs to represent, enumerate, and identify distinctive 3D topological classes for an engineering system, given its system architecture (SA).
 SGDs are generated for a given SA from zero to a specified maximum crossing number.
 Corresponding Yamada polynomials for all the enumerated SGDs are then generated.
 SGDs are categorized into topological classes, each of which shares a unique Yamada polynomial.
-Finally, for each topological class, 3D geometric models are generated.
-Section~\ref{CaseStudy} presents several practical case studies based on the proposed framework.
-The results are discussed in Sec.~\ref{Discussion}.
+Finally, for each topological class, 3D geometric models are generated that can be used for multiphysics configuration design optimization.
+Section~\ref{CaseStudy} presents several interesting practical case studies based on the proposed framework.
+The results are discussed in Sec.~\ref{Discussion} from a engineering systems design perspective.
 Finally, the conclusion and future work items are presented in Sec.~\ref{Conclusion}.